Here’s my list of top voltage guys after playing them for a few years now.

 General thoughts: Star Crossed Myth in general is probably my favourite app out of all of them.
 This is paired with the fact that the MC gets a lot of interaction with the guy you’ve picked.
 Usually in other apps, the ‘plot’ takes over too much, and it gets boring seeing the MC work all the time – but in SCM, there’s just a lot of constant interaction with your guy.
 It’s also a fantasy hybrid, which can be fun.

-Dui, oh Dui.
-By far, my favourite Voltage guy, is the split personality god, Dui.
+My second favourite Voltage guy is the split personality god, Dui.
 When the MC has to pick a god that will protect her from the baddies, Dui will swoop you up and charm your pants off.

 Dui is kind – even though he works in the punishment department, so he hands out punishments to people.
 But he believes the punishment shouldn’t be made to punish people, but to set them back onto the right path.
 He has a big heart, and really likes humans.